mohamednagy/Laravel-rating/README.md

 # Laravel-Ratings
-Laravel package that allows you to **rate/vote** your models with a simple and clear way
+Laravel package that allows you to **rate/vote** your models with a simple and clear way. <br>
+*If you see this packge can help, Don't skimp on me with a star :)*

 # Intor